khokao/diffusion-autoencoders/README.md

 ```

 # :books: Example Notebooks
-You can view the minimal working notebooks [here](demo).
+You can check out the minimal working examples in the notebooks found [here](demo).
 - [autoencode.ipynb](demo/autoencode.ipynb)
 - [manipulation.ipynb](demo/manipulation.ipynb)
 - [interpolation.ipynb](demo/interpolation.ipynb)

 ---

-If this repo is helpful, please give me a star :star:
+If you find this repository helpful, please consider giving a star :star:!